About Jordan Matthews:1-424-239-2867

 B.S., summa cum laude

 Jordan Matthews is business trial lawyer and litigator with broad experience in the entertainment industry and business community.
-Mr. Matthews currently serves as lead counsel on multiple matters throughout the country and is actively litigating matters in California and Nevada.
+Mr. Matthews currently serves as lead counsel on multiple matters throughout the country and is actively litigating matters in California, Nevada and Massachusetts.
 He handles matters in federal and state court and also has experience handling administrative proceedings with the California Labor Commissioner.
-Mr. Matthews actively practices before the Ninth Circuit of the United Stated Court of Appeals and is involved in litigation covered by the Wall Street Journal, Fox News, CNN, CNBC, and the New York Times, among others publications.
+Mr. Matthews actively practices and has argued before the Ninth Circuit of the United Stated Courts of Appeals and is involved in litigation covered by the Wall Street Journal, Fox News, CNN, CNBC, and the New York Times, among other publications.

 With extensive experience in entertainment and media law, breach of contract, fraud and interference, employment (wrongful termination and discrimination), and business law, Mr. Matthews represents a wide range of clients including producers, directors, production companies, athletes, entrepreneurs, C-level executives and high-net-worth individuals in the entertainment industry and business sector.